-The Price-Earnings Ratio is a commonly used and often misunderstood calculation for determining a company’s value.
-The PE Ratio is only useful for comparing similar companies in the same industry with similar business models.
+The Price to Earnings Ratio is a commonly misunderstood calculation for determining a company’s relative value.
+The PE Ratio is only useful for comparing companies in the same industry with similar business models.
 It should not be used to compare radically different businesses.

 What is the PE Ratio?

-The Price-Earnings Ratio (PE Ratio or PER) is a formula for performing a company valuation.
+The Price-Earnings Ratio (PE Ratio or PER) is a company valuation formula.
 It is calculated by dividing the current stock price by the previous 12 months’ earnings per share (EPS).
 A PE Ratio of 12 means you would pay $12 for every $1 of earnings if you invested.
-It should only be used to compare companies in the same industry.
+It’s only meaningfully used to compare companies in the same industry.

 How to Calculate The PE Ratio